New Collaborate Status Check Overview

 Client Status Check

-Similar to the General Status Check, the Client Status Check will perform a series of automated tests.
-However, this time it will check the settings for a specific user, and is best used if the client is experiencing issues accessing the New Collaborate site or documents shared in their client folder.
+The Status Check will review the settings for a specific guest user and is best used if the client is experiencing issues accessing the New Collaborate site or documents shared in their client folder.

 3226_Share_Folder_Status_Check_details.gif